-At present, Huntingdon Piranhas train exclusively at the OneLeisure Pool on St Peter’s Road in Huntingdon.
+At present, Huntingdon Piranhas train at the OneLeisure Pool on St Peter’s Road in Huntingdon.
 We use the pool from Tuesday to Saturday, and the current times are displayed at the bottom of this page.

 New members will be required to undergo an initial assessment in the pool, to enable our coaching staff to get an idea of the swimmers’ current ability and potential.
 Once this has been done the swimmer will then be allocated a swim lane for training, alongside swimmers of a similar ability.
-Each lane has a separate coach or teacher, and they will work with the swimmers on certain ‘drills’ to improve their technique and stamina.
+Each group has a coach or teacher, and they will work with the swimmers on certain ‘drills’ to improve their technique and stamina.

-We do not operate a rigid squad system at Piranhas, but a swimmer will progress ‘across the pool’ as they improve their technique, speed and ability.
+Swimmers will progress ‘across the pool’ as they improve their technique, speed and ability.
 This will be monitored by the coaching staff who will consult with the Head Coach, and when the time is right they will make this move.

 All our coaches and teachers are properly qualified for their roles, and they all hold the current ASA qualification relevant to their post.
 Everyone poolside (coaches, teachers, helpers and officials) has also undergone a DBS check, and as part of the ongoing swim21 accreditation, they have also attended the ‘Safeguarding and Protecting Children’ course.

 Our coaching staff are volunteers, and we are always grateful to them for their time and dedication to the role.
 Many are parents with swimmers in the pool, but as they progress or move on, so do the parents, which means that we are always looking to offer help to those who wish to train as a Swimming Coach or Teacher.